ngriffiths21/analysis-proj-guide/README.md

 # R Markdown Analysis Template

-Template repo for R data analysis projects using R Markdown.
+Example structure for R data analysis projects using R Markdown.

 ## How to use it

+You can either [create a GitHub repo](https://github.com/ngriffiths21/rmd-analysis-template/generate) or clone it locally (`git clone https://github.com/ngriffiths21/rmd-analysis-template.git`).

 ```
 ├── data